onlinecity/gatewayapi-docs/docs/rest.rst

 .. http:get:: /rest/me
    :synopsis: Get credit balance of your account.

-   :>json float credit: Float showing the remaining credit on your account.
+   :>json float credit: The remaining credit.
-   :>json string currency: Indicates whether your account uses DKK or EUR.
+   :>json string currency: The currency of your credit.
    :>json integer account id: The id of your account.